Creating paged, compound, and collection content

 values to their parent's id

 values, much the same way as in the "With page/child-level metadata" method described above.
 The difference is that the references span CSV files.
-The parents and children each have their own CSV input file (and in fact, their own configuration file).
-Each task is a standard Islandora Workbench "create" task, joined by one setting in the primary's configuration file.
+The parents and children each have their own CSV input file (and also their own configuration file).
+Each task is a standard Islandora Workbench "create" task, joined by one setting in the primary's configuration file, secondary_tasks

 In the following example, the top CSV file (the primary) describes the parents, and the bottom CSV file (the secondary) describes the children: